kaufmanno/GSDMA/docs/source/description.rst

 .. toctree::
    :maxdepth: 2

-   GSDMA Objectives: 2019 objectives<summary/objectives.rst>
+   GSDMA Objectives: 2019 objectives<summary/2019_project_review.rst>
-   Project release 2020<summary/project_release.rst>
+   Project release 2020<summary/Objectives_and_achievements_of_the_2020_project.rst>
-   Object-oriented programming<summary/object_oriented_programming.rst>
+   Object-oriented programming<summary/Object_oriented_programming.rst>
    Improving documentation<summary/improving_documentation.rst>
    Packages used in GSDMA<summary/packages.rst>

 Contributing
 ------------

+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+Please note we have a `code of conduct <https://github.com/kaufmanno/GSDMA/blob/master/CODE_OF_CONDUCT.md>`_, please follow it in all your interactions with the project.

+To further notice: `CONTRIBUTING.md <https://github.com/kaufmanno/GSDMA/blob/improvedocs/README.md>`_

 License
 -------